-The upshot of Fig. 3 is that we can show how sound visibility varies with frequency, but the threshold SPL at which sound becomes visible is highly dependent upon the sensitivity of the optical system that one employs.
+The upshot of Fig. 3 is that we can show how sound visibility to schlieren optics varies with frequency, but the threshold SPL at which sound becomes visible is highly dependent upon the sensitivity of the optical system that one employs.